01PrathamS/image_generation_RUST/task1/README.md

 # Face Extraction using YOLOv11 and MTCNN

-This project extracts **not blurry**, **frontal** faces from images using a combination of YOLOv11 for detection and MTCNN for face alignment filtering.
+This project extracts **not blurry**, **frontal** faces from images by combining YOLOv11 for detection and MTCNN for face alignment filtering.

-## Features

--   Uses **YOLOv11** for face detection
--   Uses **MTCNN** to check if the detected face is **frontal**
--   Uses **FFT (Fast Fourier Transform)** to discard **blurry images**
--   Automatically **scales** bounding boxes for better face crops
--   Filters detections using a **confidence threshold**
--   Outputs cropped face images to a directory

 ## Edge Cases Handled

--   Skips blurry face crops based on FFT high-frequency energy
+- Skips blurry face crops based on FFT high-frequency energy.
--   Ignores side-profile or tilted faces using MTCNN keypoints
+- Ignores side-profile or tilted faces using MTCNN keypoints.
--   Avoids saving faces with confidence below a defined threshold
+- Avoids saving faces with confidence below a defined threshold.
--   Prevents out-of-bound coordinates for face cropping

-## 🚀 How to Run
+## How to Run

 1. Install dependencies